alirezabj/Part4-Exercise3/README.md

 - Generics: The method challenge2 uses generics with multiple bounds which means that the type X must implement both the Winged and Bipedal interfaces.

 **How does this feature manifest?**
-- The generic constraint <X extends Winged & Bipedal> allows any class that implements both interfaces to be passed, not just subclasses of Bird.
+- The generic constraint <X extends Winged & Bipedal> allows any class that implements both interfaces to be passed, not just subclasses of Bird which provides flexibility since it isn't limited to a specific class hierarchy.

 **How should it be used?**